ddprrt/ddprrt.github.io/_posts/2014-01-02-how-to-switch-from-wordpress-to-jekyll.md

 For all the pages you get a folder called `_pages` after converting.
 While posts were just there, I needed some extra work on them.
 One of the great things in Jekyll is how they handle those pretty URLs.
 So, if you want to have some URL called `http://somedomain.com/contact`, just create a folder `contact` and put an `index.html` in there.
 You don't need anything more.
 So I took those two pages ([Speaking](/talks-slides) and [About](/contact) and put the into their respective folder.
 Take care of the naming conventions (might be a Ruby thing): If something starts with an underscore, it will be ignored on publishing.

-As for the domain name, I just added a CNAME file according to [this page](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and gave my new domain keeper a short notice were to point that A record.
+As for the domain name, if you use GitHub Pages, I just added a CNAME file according to [this page](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and gave my new domain keeper a short notice were to point that A record.

+## Saving Assets

+If you had a lot of images and other uploads, you can easily save them if you still use the same URLs.
+Wordpress uses (for whatever reason) absolute paths to all your uploads, which are mostly located in `wp-content/uploads`.
+So just download this folder, and put it in your own repository.

 ## RSS feed